A topic from the subject of Analytical Chemistry in Chemistry.

 Step-by-Step Procedure:

-1. Sample Preparation: Measure 10 mL of fruit juice and transfer it to a clean test tube.
+1. Sample Preparation: Accurately measure 10 mL of fruit juice using a graduated cylinder and transfer it to a clean Erlenmeyer flask.

-3. Titration: Fill a burette with iodine solution.
-Slowly add iodine solution to the sample while swirling continuously.
+3. Titration: Fill a burette with the standardized iodine solution.
+Slowly add the iodine solution to the juice sample while swirling the flask continuously.

-4. Endpoint: Observe the reaction mixture.
-The endpoint is reached when a permanent blue-black color appears, indicating the complete reaction between iodine and vitamin C.
+4. Endpoint: Observe the reaction mixture carefully.
+The endpoint is reached when a permanent blue-black color appears, indicating that all the Vitamin C has reacted with the iodine.

 Calculation: